dtm-labs/en.dtm.pub/docs/guide/start.md

 ## Quick start

 ::: tip Basics to have
-This tutorial assumes that you already have basic knowledge of distributed transactions.
-If you are not familiar with this, first read [Theory of Distributed Transactions](../guide/theory).

 This tutorial also assumes that you have some basic programming knowledge and can understand GO code in general.
 If you are not familiar with this, you can visit [golang](https://golang.google.cn/).
 :::